wavemaker/docs/learn/how-tos/adding-ui-for-api-server-side-pagination.md

 ## Cursor Pagination

 Cursor works by returning a pointer to a specific item in the set of data.
-On subsequent requests, the database returns results after the given pointer.
+On subsequent requests, the API returns results after the given pointer.

 ### Configuring Cursor